edistyping/priceisart-frontend/README.md

 1. Shows 'You Picked This' by adding a border to picture chosen by user
 2. Show Number of correct items
 3. Confirm Replay button re-assign images
+1. Add a button for show Ranking page
+7. Update with Routers
+    => Cancelled; not really needed and want to try the vanilla way